cglondon71/elassandra/docs/elassandra/source/enterprise.rst

    }

-Upgrading your license
+Updading your license
 ......................

-You can update your licence by inserting additional license row in the Cassandra ``elastic_admin.licenses`` table.
+You can update your licence by inserting an additional license row in the Cassandra ``elastic_admin.licenses`` table.

 .. code::

    cassandra@cqlsh> INSERT INTO elastic_admin.licenses JSON '{"id":"bb0a181c-dbc6-4255-8d69-67b6e1d276ce","issuer":"Strapdata","company":"thecorp","email":"contact@thecorp","type":"TRIAL","features":["JMX","SSL","AAA"],"production":false,"generated":"2017-09-26 09:10:15.604Z","start":"2017-09-25 22:00:00.000Z","expire":"2018-09-25 22:00:00.000Z","clustername":"TestCluster","datacenters":["DC1"],"maxnodes":1,"signature":"0x302d02140b49e8c00b3606c66fe22378acb1ab781410460d02150092b666041dd97887b7d624fd6a12bbd434a955ed"}';

-Then reload the license with a POST REST request as shown below, each nodes returns its active license If you have several licenses in ``elastic_admin.licenses``, the **most recenlty generated valid** license is used.
+Next reload the license with a POST REST request as shown below, each node  will return its active license If you had several licenses in ``elastic_admin.licenses``, the **most recenlty generated valid** license will be used.

 .. code::